Chat with us, powered by LiveChat Tips to Reduce Lip Filler Swelling and Bruising | Elite Medical & Aesthetics

 Types of lip filler

 There are a few different types of fillers that are priced differently and are best suited for different needs.
-Please consult with an expert like Ali at EMA to make sure you are making the best choice.
+Please consult with an one of our injectors at EMA to make sure you are making the best choice.
 Below are some of the most popular brands of fillers used for the lips.
 The first two have several different consistencies of HA filler that can be used depending on your goals.
 A professional injector can help you decide which is best for you.

 A timeline of lip filler swelling